 Understand Your Child’s Preferences

-Pay attention to what cues your child responds to best.
-Some children may find visual schedules more helpful, while others might prefer verbal cues or songs.
-Observing their reactions gives you valuable insights into what strategies to use.
+Pay close attention to the specific cues your child responds to best.
+Some children find visual schedules incredibly helpful.
+Other children might prefer verbal cues or even songs.
+Observing their reactions gives you valuable insights into what methods will succeed.
+Every child processes the world differently.
+Recognizing their individual learning style is the first step toward peaceful changes.

 Be Flexible and Patient